CCinCapital/Android-SPL/README.md

 ### Compatibility
     Android 4.0 (API 14) +
 ### Installation
     !!!
-The SPL server is currently OFF, this app will not let customer passthough the login barrier.!!!
+The SPL server is currently OFFLINE, this app will not let customer passthough the login barrier.!!!
     1. Download the SPL.apk in '../APK' folder
     2. Install on a compatible android phone/emulator
 ### External Library